Intravesicular Mitomycin (Mutamycin®, Mitomycin-C, Zusdori™- Given into the bladder)

 - Intravesicular chemotherapy may cause burning with urination, cramps and diarrhea.

 - In some rare cases, mitomycin can cause a decrease in your blood counts.
 This can include white blood cells (important for fighting infection), platelets (for blood clotting) and red blood cells.
-This is more likely to occur when the medication is given after surgery and there is injury in the bladder (cuts, tears), which can allow the medication to be absorbed into the blood stream.
-However, it can occur with any instillation.
+This is more likely to happen when the medication is given after surgery and there is injury in the bladder (cuts, tears), which can allow the medication to be absorbed into the blood stream.
+However, it can occur with any administration.